Rat rod: Chassis

 Frames from older cars or light trucks are sometimes preferred for rat rod conversions due to the chassis that is used for these types of vehicles—the chassis type provides a sturdy base for subsequent alterations.
-Older cars in poor condition are often advertised as candidates for rat rod conversions and, in some cases, the owner will purchase a custom frame, or design and build it himself/herself.
+Older cars in poor condition are often advertised as candidates for rat rod conversions and, in some cases, the owner will purchase a custom frame, or design and build it themself.
 In other cases, a rat rodder may use a small pick-up chassis, such as a Chevy S-10 or Dodge Dakota, to insert into an older car body, in order to create a vehicle that features the look of a classic rat rod, while also maintaining the reliability of a modern vehicle.

 Paint and finish

 Rat rods often appear unfinished and, at most, primer-only paint jobs are applied; satin, or matte, black and other flat colors are also common.
 "Natural patina" (the original paint job, with rust, blemishes, and sometimes bullet holes, left intact); a patchwork of original paint and primer; or bare metal, in rusty or oiled varieties, with no finish at all are some of the other finishes that may be used—such finishes honor the anti-restoration slogan that "it's only original once".
 Contrary to the aesthetic of many car builders, rust is often acceptable and appreciated by rat rod owners.
-Owners with a pinstriping brush will often apply free-hand pinstriping to their rat rods.
+Owners will also often apply free-hand pinstriping to their rat rods.

 Early low-budget hot rods were often long term "works in progress" and as such final finishing treatments (such as metal prep, paint, and trim) remained in the future, and the Rat Rod imitates this aesthetic.

 Interior

 Interiors of rat rods can range from spartan to fully finished, though this is typically the final phase of construction.
 Mexican blankets and bomber seats form the basis of many rat rod interiors, and most are designed to be functional without many comforts; although, this will vary in accordance with the owner's taste.
+Some owners also repurpose other items to build their interior, such as road signs, license plates, old bottles, bike chains and more.

-Drive train
+Drivetrain

-Though a variety of engines may be used, the most common engine type that is used in rat rods are: Flathead V8 engines, early Chrysler Hemi engines, or more modern small block V8 engines from any manufacturer (Chevrolet is a common choice of small block engine).
+Though a variety of engines may be used, the most common layout of engine used in rat rods is the V8 engine.
+Popular choices include Ford Flathead V8s, early Chrysler Hemi engines, or more modern small block V8 engines from any manufacturer (Chevrolet is a common choice of small block engine).
 Straight-8s straight-6s, straight-4, and V6s are also fairly commonly used in the construction of rat rods—these engines may exhibit varying displacements and modifications.
 While diesel engines are occasionally used, these engines are rarely fitted with emission controls, as such a feature was not part of the original construction, or the feature was not required under special license.

 Most rat rods are rear-wheel drive, with an open driveline.
 The rear-ends and the transmissions are typically passenger vehicle pieces.